mirage335/PatchRap/README.md

 	4 \ 8 - CS

 ## Steppers	(Stepper Motor)
+	BEWARE!
+Comparison with LulzBot wiring suggests the third-party Fwd/Rev interconnection specification is inverted.
+	Fwd/Rev is intended to be CW/CCW as seen from face of motor.
 	3 / 1 - Vsys
 	3 \ 2 - pGND
 	2 - 3 - B+		Fwd(2A/Blue/Red)		Rev(1A/Green/Blue)